-In other words, there is some truth in the saying "first impressions never die," and the first impression that new hires make on their onboarding experience is no exception to that.
+There is some truth in the saying "first impressions never die," and the first impression that new hires make on their onboarding experience is no exception to that.

 Sadly, traditional recruitment processes tend to neglect the onboarding stage.
-New hire engagement often drops after the candidate’s employment contract is signed, sealed and delivered.
+New hire engagement often drops after the candidate’s employment contract is signed, sealed, and delivered.

-HR officer over and out, or so you thought.
-Turns out, when communication stops after the contract signing, new hires end up feeling "ghosted" during the buffer period between the job offer acceptance and their scheduled first day.
+When communication stops after the contract signing, new hires end up feeling "ghosted" during the buffer period between the job offer acceptance and their scheduled first day.

 You might be wondering, “What's wrong with that?”

 That awkward dead silence from employers before the first day can give the impression of a cold and distant workplace culture.
 Remember, actions speak louder than words.
 You might be painting an image of a warm and approachable office environment in your recruitment ads, but feelings of disconnection during the critical onboarding phase can create distrust among new hires.
 What’s the drawback?
-Your new hire might already be hatching an escape plan, and they haven’t even began Day 1.
+Your new hire might already be hatching an escape plan, and they haven’t even began day one.

 Giving someone the cold shoulder is never the way to go.